Unmanic/unmanic/docs/ISSUE_TEMPLATE.md

 ### Versions

-The version can be found at teh footer of the WebUI.
+The version can be found at the footer of the WebUI.
 Also, please include the OS details and what version you are running (e.g. `cat /etc/os-release`).

 ### Installation Method Used